tomjwells/coti-node-images/README.md

 # Coti Node Image Builder

-This repository supplements the repository, <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti Node Docker Installation Method</a>, which proposes a simple method for installing and maintaining Coti nodes using Docker containers.
+This repository supports the repository, <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti Node Docker Installation Method</a>, which proposes a simple method for installing and maintaining Coti nodes using Docker containers.

 This repository periodically checks for new coti-node <a href="https://github.com/coti-io/coti-node/releases" target="_blank">releases</a>, and if a new release is found, a container image of the release is built in an open-source and publicly transparent way, so that the images it generates can be trusted.